The clubs constitution is a vital part of how our club works.

 - Annual subscription rates for members shall be payable on January 1st each year.

-- Membership fees are waived for committee members, and they shall also receive reasonable out-of-pocket expenses to cover club business e.g. stationery and telephone calls.
+- Membership fees are waived for committee members, Committee members pay only the BMC club membership fee, and they shall also receive reasonable out-of pocket expenses to cover club business e.g. stationery and telephone calls.

 - All club monies will be banked in an account held in the name of the club.
 An audited statement of annual accounts will be presented by the treasurer at the AGM.